stephenwunrow/pre-populating-tns/Readme.md

 # Details by script

-## Master script: `generate_notes.py`
+## Master script: `Generate_Notes.py`

-This script requests user input to generate the book name and the version that will be the input for all processes (it passes these off as environmental variables).
+This script requests user input for which issues to run.
 It then runs each individual script in correct sequence.

 ## ULT in English: `usfm_extraction.py`